MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 * **Data logical separation** - The [Fabric platform](security-fundamentals.md#fabric-platform) provide logical isolation between tenants to protect your data.

-* **Dat sovereignty** - To start working with multi-geo, see [Configure Multi-Geo support for Fabric](../admin/service-admin-premium-multi-geo.md).
+* **Data sovereignty** - To start working with multi-geo, see [Configure Multi-Geo support for Fabric](../admin/service-admin-premium-multi-geo.md).

 ## Authenticate

-Every interaction with Fabric, including logging in, using the Power BI mobile app, and running SQL queries through SQL Server Management Studio (SSMS), is authenticated using [Entra ID](/entra/verified-id/decentralized-identifier-overview).
+Every interaction with Fabric, including logging in, using the Power BI mobile app, and running SQL queries through SQL Server Management Studio (SSMS), is authenticated using [Microsoft Entra ID](/entra/verified-id/decentralized-identifier-overview).

-With Entra ID you can set up a [Zero Trust](/security/zero-trust/zero-trust-overview) security solution for Fabric.
+With Microsoft Entra ID you can set up a [Zero Trust](/security/zero-trust/zero-trust-overview) security solution for Fabric.
 Zero Trust assumes that you're not safe within the compound of your organization's network security.
 The Zero trust approach believes that your organization is constantly under attack, and that you face continues security breach threat.
-To combat this on-going threat, Fabric enforces the use of Entra ID authentication.
+To combat this on-going threat, Fabric enforces the use of Microsoft Entra ID authentication.
 Users can't use other authentication means such as account keys, shared access signatures (SAS), SQL authentication (usernames and passwords).

-Entra ID provides Fabric with [Conditional Access](/entra/identity/conditional-access/overview) which allows you to secure access to your data.
+Microsoft Entra ID provides Fabric with [Conditional Access](/entra/identity/conditional-access/overview) which allows you to secure access to your data.
 Here are a few examples of access restrictions you can enforce using Conditional Access.

 * Define a list of IPs for inbound connectivity to Fabric.

-* Use Multi-Factor Authentication (MFA).
+* Use Multifactor Authentication (MFA).

 * Restrict traffic based on parameters such as country of origin or device type.